 Calcium

-Calcium helps in the development of teeth and bones in young and baby guinea pigs, but it can become risky for adult guinea pigs.
+Calcium helps develop teeth and bones in young and baby guinea pigs, but it can become risky for adults.
+When adult guinea pigs eat cabbage in excess, it can contribute to bladder stones due to the high calcium content.

 Bladder Stones

-When there’s too much of this mineral in their bodies it can form painful kidney and bladder stones.
+When there’s too much of this mineral in their bodies, it can form painful kidney and bladder stones.
+Guinea pigs can eat cabbage only in moderation.

-Bloating And Indigestion
+Bloating and Indigestion

+Cabbage can result in stomach upsets in guinea pigs.
 When guinea pigs eat cabbage often, they may suffer from indigestion and bloating.

 Can Guinea Pigs Eat Red Cabbage Every Day?